With a buttery lemon sauce and salty capers, this lemon chicken piccata recipe is my go-to dish during a busy weeknight or just when I'm craving it.

 Ingredient Notes

-- Chicken - chicken breast cutlets are my go-to as they are already thin.
+- Chicken - Chicken breast cutlets are my go-to as they are already thin.

-- Lemons - freshly squeezed lemon juice has the perfect amount of acidity to balance the fat from the butter and olive oil.
+- Lemons - Freshly squeezed lemon juice has the perfect amount of acidity to balance the fat from the butter and olive oil.

 Ingredient Swaps